 - Nécessaire The Body Exfoliator – a luxe option with bamboo charcoal and chemical exfoliants

-- 🌟 Paula’s Choice Weightless Body Treatment 2% BHA – lightweight, fast-absorbing, and great for clogged pores or breakouts
+- Paula’s Choice Weightless Body Treatment 2% BHA – lightweight, fast-absorbing, and great for clogged pores or breakouts.
+NOTE: this is a leave on exfoliant.

 Tip: